Getting Your Teen with an Eating Disorder Ready for the First Day Back at School

 Nutritional Supplements for Eating Disorder Recovery - Katie Grubiak, RDN in Los Angeles, California [Image description: Photo of a smiling, red-headed, white woman, Katie Grubiak, RDN, eating lunch and surrounded by all the nutritional supplements we tasted]

-By Katie Grubiak, RDN at Nutrition Illumination (formerly at EDTLA) Choosing a nutrition shake to support eating disorder recovery can be a daunting process.
+By Katie Grubiak, RDN at Side by Side Nutrition (formerly at EDTLA) Choosing a nutrition shake to support eating disorder recovery can be a daunting process.
 In a previous post, we discussed the role of supplemental nutritional shakes in eating disorder recovery.
-Sometimes, patients in recovery will be unable to restore their nutrition entirely with food.
-Families …
+Sometimes, patients in recovery will be unable to restore their nutrition entirely with …

 Read more